abcnorio/aas-mult/Readme.md

 Although `ntsc-rs` roots in [composite-video-simulator](https://github.com/joncampbell123/composite-video-simulator) and [ntscqt](https://github.com/JargeZ/ntscqt) it contains nowadays more and more sources of signal degradation.
 A short outline of typical artifacts along with screenshots can be found on the cited repos.
 Amongst those the typical characteristics of dot crawl, ringing, chroma/ luma delay error aka color bleeding, rainbow effects, chrominance noise, head switching noise, long/ extended play, luminance noise, and oversaturation can be simulated - to name only the most predominant artifacts.
 An extensive overview about video artficats can be found on the [AV artifact atlas](http://www.avartifactatlas.com/tags.html#video).
 The ultimate goal is to simulate every of those video artifacts.

 `ntsc-rs` works as GUI and now with a cli version.
 Configurations are stored in `.json` files, ie. simple text files.
 One can find on the discussion forum of the github repo of `ntsc-rs` a lot of profiles for certain historical environments like VHS, SVHS, betacam, analogue TV and much more - carefully selected and developed by users and uploaded by them.
-Further [down](#TODOXXX) you can find a selection of published profiles.
+Further down you can find a selection of published profiles.
 All of them can be used for simulation.

 Some of the profiles may not include all newest parameters of `ntsc-rs`.
 For such cases one has to re-check with the GUI for changes, and test those on real material to understand how those new parameters not covered by the `.json` profile works.

-The setup here allows to script the unattended generation of a large (arbitrarry) number of images or videos with a certain variation based on probabilities (see [below for details](#TODOXXX)).
+The setup here allows to script the unattended generation of a large (arbitrarry) number of images or videos with a certain variation based on probabilities (see further below for details).
 The scripts were developed and tested under [Debian Linux](https://www.debian.org) (`bookworm`, `12.9`) using ['R'](https://cran.r-project.org) version `4.4.2`.

 ## Implementation